winebarrel/qlap/README.md

     -r --rate                                  Rate limit for each agent (qps).
 Zero is unlimited. (default: 0) -a --auto-generate-sql                     Automatically generate SQL to execute.
        --auto-generate-sql-guid-primary        Use GUID as the primary key of the table to be created.
-    -q --query                                 SQL to execute.
-       --auto-generate-sql-write-number        Number of rows to be pre-populated for each agent. (default: 100) -l --auto-generate-sql-load-type           Test load type: 'mixed', 'update', 'write', 'key', or 'read'. (default: mixed) --auto-generate-sql-secondary-indexes   Number of secondary indexes in the table to be created. (default: 0)
+    -q --query                                 SQL to execute. (file or string) --auto-generate-sql-write-number        Number of rows to be pre-populated for each agent. (default: 100) -l --auto-generate-sql-load-type           Test load type: 'mixed', 'update', 'write', 'key', or 'read'. (default: mixed) --auto-generate-sql-secondary-indexes   Number of secondary indexes in the table to be created. (default: 0)